 How to delete your data

-- Open a support ticket at https://edusupport.microsoft.com/support.
+- Open a support ticket.
 The support ticket must state clearly the request for a GDPR Delete DSR operation and contain the user object ID to be deleted.
 There is no ability to limit the data set or time window of the deletion.

-- Once filed, the support ticket waits in the queue for one week in order to meet compliance minimal retention policy.
+- Once filed, the support ticket waits in the queue for one week to meet compliance's minimal retention policy.
 You have the opportunity to cancel the operation during this time.

-- After one week, the Education Analytics team takes action to ensure all data related to the user ID is deleted from the service.
-Microsoft support monitors the ICM ticket and will notify you once the deletion process is complete, in no more than 28 days.
+- After one week, the Education Insights team ensures all data related to the user ID is deleted from the service.
+Microsoft support monitors the ticket and will notify you once the deletion process is complete, in no more than 28 days.